 Step 3) Add and publish Google Analytics tag

-4) Add your Google Analytics tracking code into the Tracking ID field and click Save
+4) Choose the Google Analytics Settings variable type and add your Google Analytics tracking code into the Tracking ID field.
+Then click Save.

 5) You should now be back at the Tag Configuration window.
 At the bottom of this window you will find the Tag Triggering section.
 Click anywhere in this section to set up a trigger